Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 -------
 ## CTEs, Function, Stored procedures , Views

 - **CTEs**
- CTEs(veiw in memory) stands for Common Table Expressions, which is a temporary result set that is defined within the execution of a single SQL statement.
-In other words, CTEs allow you to create a named query that can be **referenced multiple times** within the same SQL statement **unlike the subquery** that can be referneced **one time**,So you can **reduce redundancy** using CTEs.CTEs are not functions in the sense that they do not take input parameters or return values, and they do not encapsulate a block of code that can be called from different parts of your code.
+    - CTEs(veiw in memory) stands for Common Table Expressions, which is a temporary result set that is defined within the execution of a single SQL statement.
+In other words, CTEs allow you to create a named query that can be **referenced multiple times** within the same SQL statement **unlike the subquery** that can be referneced **one time**, SO you can **reduce redundancy** using CTEs
+    - CTEs are not functions in the sense that they do not take input parameters or return values, and they do not encapsulate a block of code that can be called from different parts of your code.
- CTEs allow you to **simplify complex queries** by breaking them down into smaller, more manageable **readable** and **maintainable**.
+    - CTEs allow you to **simplify complex queries** by breaking them down into smaller, more manageable **readable** and **maintainable**.
 And increase the **performance**.
  <img src="CTEs.png" width='650px' hight='650px' >
 ```sql
  WITH my_cte AS (